JaniKrasovec/JaniKrasovec.github.io/README.md

 # JaniKrasovec.github.io

-Personal web page of Jani Krašovec
+Welcome to the personal website of **Jani Krašovec**.
-This was tested on 22.05.2025
+This page is part of a GitHub Pages project and was last tested on **22 May 2025**.

+## 🔗 Useful Links

+- [The Oxygen Advantage](https://github.com/JaniKrasovec/JaniKrasovec.github.io/blob/main/The%20Oxygen%20Advantage%20by%20Patrick%20McKeown.pdf)  <!-- Replace '#' with the actual link -->